cosmo-parker/html-canvas-test/README.md

 ## HTML Template
-This is a template I use for learning HTML and CSS.
+This is a template for simple HTML and CSS.

+### Notes
+Will update the CSS to be responsive later.